Sit bone pain

 The pain originates at the periosteum.
 The pressure is less the problem, rather it is the shear forces caused by the pedaling motion.
 The slight but constant movement of the pelvis on the saddle provides painful shearing forces on the periosteum.

-The SQlab active technology provides some relief as well as a seat cream.
+The SQlab active technology provides some relief as well as a chamois cream.
 The best solution are our new pads: The SQ-Pad 11 and SQ-Pad10.